 which you should keep with you at all times.

 - "Traveling light" makes for a better experience.
 Smaller, lightweight carry-on bags are the most convenient.
 Carry-on bags must be small enough to be stowed under the seat in front of you if necessary.
-Most airlines allow one carry-on bag and one personal item such as a briefcase, laptop, or a purse.
+Most airlines allow one carry-on bag and one personal item such as a briefcase, laptop, or a purse, however, some airlines charge for carry-on items.
 Each airline's policies regarding checked baggage varies.
 Check your airline's page for additional information.

 - If you choose to lock your luggage, use a TSA-approved lock so that screeners can gain access to your bag if needed without damaging your locks or calling you back to the checkpoint.